AvikYadav/PhantomAgents_MarketAnalyst/README.md

 ---

 ## 📌 Overview
-Phantom Agents is an **AI-powered market research analyst** designed to act as a proactive business-building partner.
-Unlike traditional market research tools, Phantom Agents continuously ingests, analyzes, and predicts real-time market shifts, providing **actionable insights** and **investment suggestions** before the market reacts.
+FinSight is an **AI-powered market research analyst** designed to act as a proactive business-building partner.
+Unlike traditional market research tools, FinSight continuously ingests, analyzes, and predicts real-time market shifts, providing **actionable insights** and **investment suggestions** before the market reacts.

 ---